-Wireless devices that support WPS, including Android phones, tablets, and most USB network adapters, can be connected to your router through this method.
+Wireless devices that support WPS, including Android phones, tablets, most USB network cards, can be connected to your router through this method.
+(WPS is not supported by iOS devices.)

-- WPS is not supported by iOS devices. - The WPS function cannot be configured if the wireless function of the router is disabled.
+The WPS function cannot be configured if the wireless function of the router is disabled.
 Also, the WPS function will be disabled if your wireless encryption is WEP.
-Please make sure the wireless function is enabled and is configured with the appropriate encryption before configuring the WPS. - 1) Tab the WPS icon on the device's screen.
-Here we take an Android phone for instance. - 2) Within two minutes, press the Reset/WPS button on your router.
+Please make sure the wireless function is enabled and is configured with the appropriate encryption before configuring the WPS.

+- 1. Tab the WPS icon on the device's screen. - 2.
+Immediately press the WPS button on your router.

-Log In to Your Router
+Log into Your Router